-The Act will introduce a new regime, requiring certain financial institutions to be licensed in respect of their general conduct towards consumers.
+The Amendment Act will introduce a new regime, requiring certain financial institutions to be licensed in respect of their general conduct towards consumers.
 This licence will be a new type of market services licence with a similar licensing framework as that for other types of market services licences.
-In addition, the Act inserts a new subpart 6A into part 6 of the Financial Markets Conduct Act 2013 (FMCA), which requires financial institutions to prepare and comply with a fair conduct programme (in order to comply with the fair conduct principle) and comply with any restrictions on sales incentives.
+In addition, the Amendment Act inserts a new subpart 6A into part 6 of the Financial Markets Conduct Act 2013 ("FMCA"), which requires financial institutions to prepare and comply with a fair conduct programme (in order to comply with the fair conduct principle) and comply with any restrictions on sales incentives.
 The "fair conduct principle" is a high-level principle to treat consumers fairly.
+To date the Financial Markets Authority ("FMA") has released guidance for establishing, implementing and maintaining a fair conduct programme as well as draft guidance on the intermediated distribution of financial products and services ("Draft Intermediated Distribution Guidance").

-The licensing regime will be monitored and enforced by the Financial Markets Authority (FMA).
+The licensing regime will be monitored and enforced by the FMA.
 The FMA has stated that licensing applications will open on 25 July 2023 and that it will further consult with the industry on the requirements for regulatory returns in the future.
-The FMA ran a public consultation on proposed licensing standards that closed on 7 September 2022.
+The relevant sections of the Amendment Act which deal with applications for a financial institution licence will also come into force on 25 July 2023.
 On 30 November 2022 the FMA released the final standard licencing conditions for financial institution licences as well as an application guide for applying for a financial institution licence.
-In addition, on 30 November 2022 the FMA released guidance for establishing, implementing and maintaining a fair conduct programme.
+On 6 June 2023, the fees for applying for a financial institution licence, which were previously consulted on in late 2022, were finalised (by way of the Financial Markets Conduct (Fees) Amendment Regulations 2023 ("Amendment Fees Regulations")).
+The finalised fees are the same as the proposed fees which were initially consulted on.

-This article summarises the background of the regime, the key provisions of the Act, the proposed standard conditions of the financial institution market service licence and the next steps that will occur in regard to licensing and the development of regulations to support the operation of the new regime.
+This article summarises the background of the regime, the key provisions of the Amendment Act, licensing of financial institutions, the commencement of the Amendment Act and the Amendment Regulations and the next steps that will occur to support the operation of the new regime.

 Australian Royal Commission report